A PHP Developer in The JavaScript World

 UPDATE (2018): Check out hapi.js (reference).

-Express is a nodejs framework and in this project it will be the platform for the backend (server) codes.
-It gives helpers for things like MySQL connection and email sending.
+express is a node framework and in this project it will be the platform for the backend codes, meaning the code is running in a server, not in a browser like a frontend code does.
+Express gives helpers for things like MySQL connection and email sending.

 # find out the latest stable version